+13.2.
 Non-Designated Sectors

-- a) Where there is no designated sector, the AO may decide to include a specific bidding condition that only locally produced goods, services or works or locally manufactured goods with a stipulated minimum threshold for local production and content, will be considered, on condition that such prescript and threshold(s) are in accordance with the specific directives issued for this purpose by the National Treasury in consultation with the dti. - b) AO must stipulate in bid invitations that the exchange rate to be used for the calculation of local content must be the exchange rate published by the SARB at 12:00 on the date, one week (7 calendar days) prior to the date of closure of the bid. - c) Only the South African Bureau of Standards approved technical specification number SATS 1286:201x as indicated in paragraph 8 c) above must be used to calculate local content. - d) For the purpose of paragraphs 8 a) c), above, the MBD 6.2 (Declaration Certificate for Local Content) must form part of the bid documentation. - e) The Declaration Certificate for Local Content MBD 6.2 must be completed and duly signed.
-AO is required to verify the accuracy of the rate(s) of exchange quoted by the bidder in paragraph 4 of this Certificate. - f) Any enquiries in respect of Local Production and Content may be directed to the Department of Trade and Industry (dti) as follows:
+- 13.2.1.
+Where there is no designated sector, Accountinf Officer may decide to include a specific bidding condition that only locally produced goods or services with a stipulated minimum threshold for local production and content, will be considered, on condition that such prescript and threshold(s) are in accordance with the specific standards determined by the dti in consultation with the National Treasury - 13.2.2.
+Accounting Officer must stipulate in bid invitations that the exchange rate to be used for the calculation of local content must be the exchange rate published by the SARB at 12:00 on the date, one week (7 calendar days) prior to the date of closure of the bid. - 13.2.3.
+Only the South African Bureau of Standards approved technical specification number SATS 1286:201x as indicated in paragraph 13.1.3 above must be used to calculate local content - 13.2.4.
+For the purpose of paragraphs 13.2.1, 13.2.2 and 13.2.3 above, the SBD / MBD 6.2 (Declaration Certificate for Local Content) must form part of the bid documentation - 13.2.5.
+The Declaration Certificate for Local Content (MBD 6.2) must be completed and duly signed.
+Accounting Officer is required to verify the accuracy of the rate(s) of exchange quoted by the bidder in paragraph 13.2.2 of this implementation guide - 13.2.6.
+Any enquiries in respect of Local Production and Content must be directed to the Department of Trade and Industry (dti) as follows: